 Perfect for busy weeknights or lazy weekends.
 Whenever you want great tasting food with little effort.

-If you love these flavors try out recipe for Mongolian Beef Salad with Ginger Vinaigrette too!
+If you love these flavors try out easy recipe for Mongolian Beef Salad with Ginger Vinaigrette too!

 What is Mongolian Beef?

-It is a Chinese restaurant dish of thinly sliced beef (typically flank steak) quickly fried in an Asian sauce.
+It is a American Chinese restaurant dish of thinly sliced tender pieces of beef (typically flank steak) quickly fried in an Asian savory sauce.
 It’s usually paired with scallions or vegetables.
+It is made with simple ingredients that the whole family will love!

-After trying this recipe you won’t have to wait to go out to enjoy this delicious flavor-packed tender beef recipe!
+After trying this easy Mongolian Beef recipe you won’t have to wait to go out to your favorite Chinese restaurant to enjoy this flavor-packed delicious tender beef recipe!

 Recipe Ingredients + Notes